williballenthin/williballenthin.com/octopress_site_source/_posts/2013-04-01-april-fools-tsk-and-the-registry.markdown

 icat
 ====
 And finally, you can use `icat` to acquire the binary contents of a Registry value, just as if you were to recover a file from a file system.
-Here, we access the contents of an "AppCompat" value (demonstrating support for "db" record types, something that AccessData cannot claim).
+Here, we access the contents of an "AppCompat" value (demonstrating support for "db" record types).

 {% codeblock %}tools/fstools » ./icat -f reg ./SYSTEM 1916144 | xxd | head -n 35
 0000000: efbe adde 6000 0000 6000 0000 0000 0000  ....`...`.......